Blog / RFID

 MIFARE Plus brings benchmark AES security to contactless smart card applications.
 It offers the benefit of a seamless upgrade of existing MIFARE Classic installations and services with minimum effort.
 This results in the possibility to issue cards, being fully compatible with MIFARE Classic, into existing system environments prior to infrastructure security upgrades.

-The MIFARE DESFire product family consists of MIFARE DESFire EV1 and MIFARE DESFire EV2 products and is ideally suited for solution developers and system operators building reliable, interoperable and scalable contactless smart card solutions.
+The MIFARE DESFire product family consists of MIFARE DESFire EV1, MIFARE DESFire EV2 and the latest EV3 products and is ideally suited for solution developers and system operators building reliable, interoperable and scalable contactless smart card solutions.
 It targets multi-application smart card solutions in identity, access control, loyalty and micropayment applications as well as in transport schemes.

-There you have it, a full run down on just what is a Mifare card.
-If you want to know more about RFID and the unusual places it is used today, download our guide below.
+There you have it, a full rundown on just what is a Mifare card.
+If you want to know more about RFID then get in touch we'll be happy to help.